shuai-xu/flink/docs/dev/connectors/elasticsearch.md

 Especially important is the `cluster.name` parameter that must correspond to the name of your cluster.

-Also note that the example only demonstrates performing a single index request for each incoming element.
+Also, note that the example only demonstrates performing a single index request for each incoming element.
 Generally, the `ElasticsearchSinkFunction` can be used to perform multiple requests of different types (ex., `DeleteRequest`, `UpdateRequest`, etc.).